Amelia-Wu/Amelia-Wu/README.md

 - 👋 Hi, I’m @Amelia-Wu
-- 🌱 I’m currently learning information technology wiht a major in artificial intelligence
+- 🌱 I’m currently learning information technology with a major in artificial intelligence
 - 💞️ I’m looking to collaborate on interesting projects
 - 📫 How to reach me wxySH@outlook.com